lokeshkanagala/React-NBA/README.md

 React-Application:

-Deployed on AWS S3 @ [NBA-APP](http://nba-app.s3-website-us-east-1.amazonaws.com/).
+Deployed on AWS S3 @ [NBA-APP](http://nba-app.s3-website-us-east-1.amazonaws.com/)   Live Demo.
 If data isn't loading please refresh the page.

 ## How to Run